bezalel001/rental-reservations/README.md

 - I implemented some simple backend performance techniques and security settings as a way of demonstrating how I would approach real-world apps
 - I also created a Custom user app for demonstration purposes only

+### Suggestions
+- Add more unit tests to ensure test coverage
+- Ensure that reservations can only be time/date in the future